 This tour starts and finishes in Scotland at the same hotel which is located approximately 30 miles north of Perth and close to the A9 trunk road.
 The A9 allows easy access to Glasgow and Edinburgh and the GB motorway network.
 The ferry ports for Northern Ireland are 3 to 4 hours ride away and the English Midlands are easily within a days ride.

-We will meet during the afternoon or evening, (depending on your journey time to the hotel), of Saturday 16th June 2018.
 The tour will finish after breakfast on Saturday 23rd June 2018 when you will leave to make your own way home.

 The cost of the tour includes seven nights hotel